-5.17 Default Toolbar Summary
+5.18 The Main Toolbar

 REAPER's default toolbar is located near the top left corner of the screen.
-The various tools and their functions are introduced throughout this guide as and when they are required: you might find the summary diagram below helpful.
+The various tools and their functions are introduced throughout this guide as required: you might find the summary diagram below helpful.
 The icons might appear different if you are using a theme other than REAPER's default.